marcorussi/light_it_up_dimmer/README.md

 # ble_led_dimmer
-A RGBW LED dimmer over BLE based on Nordic nrf51 chipset.
-Developed under Ubuntu environment using a nrf51 PCA10028 development kit.
+A 4 channels LED dimmer over BLE based on Nordic nrf51 chipset.
+Developed under Ubuntu environment using a nrf51 PCA10028 development kit and a custom board.
 The firmware is based on S130 from Nordic SDK 11.x.x.

-This firmware allows to control a RGBW LED strip by scanning a compatible advertising packet from another device.
+This firmware allows to control 4 LED channels by scanning a compatible advertising packet from a controller device.
+The controller advertises its current state and the driver associates the scanned value with 4 PWM values that are actuated at every new controller state.
+Refer to doc.txt file.

 **Install**